Kathleen Chalfant: Personal life

 In 1966, Chalfant married Henry Chalfant, a photographer and documentary filmmaker.
 They have a son, David Chalfant, who was the bass player for the folk-rock band The Nields, and a daughter, Andromache, a set designer in New York.

-Social justice and political activism
+Activism

 Chalfant has spoken about the role of art and artists in advocating for civil rights and social justice, and "theater as a platform for social change."

 She has been hosted by the Center for Constitutional Rights as part of the Guantanamo Lawyers Panel, and was among a group of artists endorsing a cultural boycott of Israel as part of the Boycott, Divestment and Sanctions (BDS) campaign to advocate for Palestinian rights.

+In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."